LewKM/phase2ip/README.md

  - [Licence](#licence)
  - [Authors Info](#Authors-Info)
  ## Description
- <p>This project is a web application that allows traders to gamong themselves on their understanding and chart analysis of charts.</p>
+ <p>This project is a web application that allows traders to share among themselves on their understanding and chart analysis of charts.</p>
 [Go Back to the top](#React-Web-Forex-Idea-Platform)

 ## Features